RediSearch/RediSearch/docs/Commands.md

 ### Description

-Add a suggestion string to an auto-complete suggestion dictionary.
-This is disconnected from the index definitions, and leaves creating and updating suggestino dictionaries to the user.
+Adds a suggestion string to an auto-complete suggestion dictionary.
+This is disconnected from the index definitions, and leaves creating and updating suggestions dictionaries to the user.

 ### Parameters